 The Science Mission Directorate manages NASA's many scientific and unmanned exploration activities, which the space agency breaks into four main areas: Earth science, planetary science, heliophysics and astrophysics.

 The directorate's cosmic reach is thus vast, spanning missions that study Earth from space to unmanned efforts that explore other worlds such as Mars and Jupiter to space telescopes that peer to the very edge of the observable universe.

-The Science Mission Directorate is led by former astronaut John Grunsfeld.
-The directorate received $4.9 billion in the White House's 2013 federal budget request.
-(The allocations to NASA's three directorates don't add up to the agency's total budget of $17.7 billion because some money goes to construction, field center management and education efforts, among other things.)
+The Science Mission Directorate is receiving $5.7 billion in the enacted 2017 federal budget.
+(The allocations to NASA's directorates don't add up to the agency's total budget of $19.7 billion because some money goes to construction, field center management and education efforts, among other things.)

 Under Trump's 2018 proposal, the budget for planetary science would increase, but the budget for Earth science would decrease.
 Of that budget, Lightfoot said, "Overall science funding is stable, although some missions in development will not go forward and others will see increases.
 We remain committed to studying our home planet and the universe, but are reshaping our focus within the resources available to us — a budget not far from where we have been in recent years, and which enables our wide-ranging science work on many fronts."